ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 * from the container, launch a new worker host on a cloud (AWS in our example here) which is capable of running the PanCancer workflows
 * get a test job from the central decider
 * run that test job of a workflow on the new worker host

+### GNOS Pem keys
+If you plan on running workflows that require a valid GNOS pem key, please ensure that your `gnos.pem` file is in `~/.ssh`.
+You will find there is a placeholder file already in that location, but it is empty.
+You should overwrite the contents of this file with your real pem key file.
+This file will be copied over to your worker nodes so that they can run the workflows that require a GNOS pem key.

 You are now ready to run Bindle to create a new VM as a first step.

 ## Running Bindle